Power Electronics

 Yet another area of study at the department is advanced components and materials that drive the future development of industrial infrastructure.
 Examples include scintillator arrays for security applications that combine fast response and low cost to help improve the inspection speed and detection accuracy of baggage inspection equipment at facilities like airports, and isolators supporting 5G communications standards.

-Noise Suppression Core for Automotive Inverter, FINEMET® FT-3K50T VR Series(PDF:PDF)
+- Noise Suppression Core for Automotive Inverter, FINEMET® FT-3K50T VR Series(PDF:)

 Centering around its design technology for advanced components and materials, the Power Electronics Materials Research Dept. will strive to contribute to the creation of a sustainable society by offering diverse products and services conducive to the evolution of the xEV industry.